Studies Suggest Caffeine Increases Risk of Miscarriage

 Caffeine has long been on the list of substances that women who are pregnant should not consume.
 Regardless of the source, be it coffee, soft drinks, or even hot chocolate, caffeine has seemingly always been associated with pregnancy problems.
 For years though, studies that looked at the impact of caffeine on a woman’s body during pregnancy failed to account for several variables and symptoms that often disguised the true effects of caffeine on a pregnant woman’s body, in particular as its effects relate to miscarriage.

-Recently, a study conducted by Kaiser Permanente successfully controlled for these variables, specifically nausea, vomiting, and caffeine aversion, and successfully found a considerable link between caffeine and miscarriage.
+A 2008 study conducted by Kaiser Permanente Division of Research successfully controlled for these variables, specifically nausea, vomiting, and caffeine aversion, and successfully found a considerable link between caffeine and miscarriage.
 Unlike previous studies, the once conducted by Kaiser successfully controlled the factors that inspire women to avoid caffeine during pregnancy.
 As a result, the long-suspected correlation between caffeine and miscarriage was strengthened, especially since it has long been speculated that any correlation was the result of reduced caffeine consumption.

 In looking at more than one thousand members, Kaiser found that women who consumed more than 200 milligrams of caffeine or more a day actually increased their risk of miscarriage.
 This amount, which represents about two cups of coffee or five cans of soda, made consumers twice more likely to miscarry than women who did not consume caffeine during their pregnancy.